1. Installation¶

 LAMMPS-GUI is distributed as source code on GitHub and can be compiled as part of compiling LAMMPS, where it will be linked to the corresponding version of LAMMPS directly.
 Pre-compiled packages of LAMMPS with LAMMPS-GUI included are available for download (see below).

 LAMMPS-GUI can also be compiled as a standalone package and load the LAMMPS library dynamically at runtime.
 This enables using LAMMPS-GUI with customized, patched, or extended LAMMPS versions containing features not available in the official LAMMPS distribution packages.
-It also supports using LAMMPS-GUI with LAMMPS shared libraries compiled using the traditional makefile based build process.
-Pre-compiled packages of standalone LAMMPS-GUI versions without LAMMPS included are also available for download (see below).
+It also allows to use LAMMPS-GUI with LAMMPS shared libraries compiled using the traditional makefile based build process (which does not support compiling LAMMPS-GUI directly).
+Pre-compiled packages of standalone LAMMPS-GUI versions with some basic LAMMPS shared library included are also available for download (see below).

 1.1.
 Prerequisites and portability¶